youennf/audio-session/explainer.md

   "transient",
   "transient-solo",
   "ambient",
-  "play-and-record"
+  "play-and-record",
+  "default"
 };

 [Exposed=Window]
 partial interface Navigator {
-  // The default audio focus session that the user agent will use
+  // The default audio session that the user agent will use
   // when media elements start/stop playing.
 This will be created
-  // by the user agent as needed when audio APIs are used. attribute AudioSession? audioSession;
+  // by the user agent as needed when audio APIs are used. attribute AudioSession audioSession;
   attribute EventHandler onaudiosessionchange;
 };